ISUD 2026 Virtual Colloquium:

 Philosophical Hope in Dark Times: Dialogue, Identity, and the Future of Multiplicity

-- Session 3: Re-enchanting a Wounded World — Imagination, Ecology, and the Human in the Anthropocene
+Theme: Re-enchanting a Wounded World — Imagination, Ecology, and the Human in the Anthropocene.

 How can we understand the contemporary resurgence of nationalism, fundamentalisms, and identity-based politics in a world that is increasingly plural, mobile, and entangled?
 How might philosophy and art respond to the tension between the desire for coherence and the demands of multiplicity?